Topics Map > Hybrid Instruction > Design

 - PRE-CLASS SELF-ASSESSMENTS – Level of participation and quality of reflection.

-- IN-CLASS GROUP DISCUSSIONS – Level of preparation to contribute to discussion, level of contribution, and kinds of gaps in learning displayed through student comments.
+- IN-CLASS GROUP DISCUSSIONS – Level of preparation to contribute to the discussion, level of contribution, and kinds of gaps in learning displayed through student comments.

 - WORKLOAD – Amount of time to facilitate activity and provide feedback.